Mortgage broker: Mortgage brokerage in Australia

 Mortgage brokers have been active in Australia since the early 1980s, however they only became a dominant force in the mortgage industry during the late 1990s on the back of aggressive marketing by Aussie Home Loans and Wizard Home Loans.
 Approximately 35% of all loans secured by a mortgage in Australia were introduced by mortgage brokers in 2008.
 In March 2012, the share of loans introduced by Mortgage Brokers had risen to 43%.
 In 2016–2017, mortgage brokers had contributed to $2.9 billion to Australian economy.

 In 2019, the Mortgage Broker market share has grown to 59% of the mortgage market, however, the future viability of the sector has been cast into doubt due to recommendations of the Hayne Royal Commission.
 Commissioner Hayne has recommended that lenders cease paying upfront and trailing commission to Brokers and instead, that the consumer pays a yet-to-be determined upfront fee for service.
 The industry (led by the FBAA and MFAA) leveraged the 2019 Federal Election campaign to convince the Liberal Government to back down from introducing an upfront fee-for-service model.
 These efforts have been described as a 'textbook case of successful grassroots lobbying'.

-Mortgage brokers are now regulated by the Australian Securities and Investments Commission.
+Mortgage brokers are now regulated by the Australian Securities & Investments Commission.
 The new national consumer credit protection legislation includes a licensing regime and responsible lending obligations.
 Mortgage brokers are also required to be a member of an external dispute resolution provider such as the Credit ombudsman service Limited (COSL).
 Furthermore, some lenders require accredited brokers to be a member of an industry body such as the Finance Brokers Association of Australia (FBAA) or Mortgage & Finance Association of Australia (MFAA).
 These industry associations demand that brokers complete at least 25-30 of continued professional development each year to maintain their skills and knowledge.